ZhipengS/Homepage/index.md

 ## Talks & Presentations

-- **2025.01** --- Estimate of the kernels for functions of Laplacian on noncompact symmetric spaces, at Séminaire Analyse Fonctionnelle, Besançon, France.
+- **2025.01** --- Estimate of the kernels for functions of Laplacian on noncompact symmetric spaces, at Séminaire Analyse Fonctionnelle, Besançon, France
-- **2024.04** --- Pointwise and uniform bounds for functions of the Laplacian on symmetric spaces of non-compact type, at Young Functional Analysts’ Workshop, Newcastle, UK.
+- **2024.04** --- Pointwise and uniform bounds for functions of the Laplacian on symmetric spaces of non-compact type, at Young Functional Analysts’ Workshop, Newcastle, UK
+- **2023.07** --- Weak amenability for SU(1,n) and Sp(1,n): harmonic analysis on the parabolic part, at Tianyuan Summer Seminar on Functional Analysis and Spaces 2023, Harbin, China

 ## Conferences & Workshops